Blog archive all

 Despite talk of a ceasefire in the Yemeni-Saudi war with the Houthi rebels, fighting continues.
 AFP reports that 10 Yemeni soldiers died in the latest clashes, while the rebels say Saudi warplanes fired at least 150 rockets on Sunday, killing two children.

-One encouraging sign, though, it that the… Read more
+One encouraging sign,… Read more

 Saturday was the UN-sponsored International Day of Zero Tolerance to Female Genital Mutilation.
 In Egypt, about 1,000 girls took part in a protest in Minya province calling on the government to implement its law against the practice.